 About one-third of menopausal women seek treatment for hot flashes.

 Until recently, the standard treatment was hormone replacement therapy (HRT).
-But in the wake of studies suggesting HRT can raise the risk of heart diseaseheart disease and breast cancerbreast cancer in some women, it is only recommended for short-term use, and alternative therapies are becoming increasingly popular.
+But in the wake of studies suggesting HRT can raise the risk of and in some women, it is only recommended for short-term use, and alternative therapies are becoming increasingly popular.

 In the study, published in Menopause: The Journal of the North American Menopause Society, researchers evaluated the effects of a mindfulness-based stress reduction program on hot flash severity and quality of life in 15 menopausal women (average age: 53.6) experiencing an average of at least seven moderate to severe hot flashes per day.